omid-b/gdp/README.md

 # ***gdp*: Geophysical Data Processing**

+*NOTE: THIS README IS NOT UP TO DATE!*

 *gdp* provides a set of tools that are available through command-line-interface (CLI) to process and/or convert common geophysical data types.

 :heavy_check_mark: *gdp* is here to stay and get better.
 Please share your thoughts and ideas.